 My education course is conducted through short, fun and easy-to-understand videos.
 The PowerCourse can be completed in eight weeks and is a step-by-step guideline taking our students through personal finance, risk management, trading, investing, and successful strategy development using my methods.

-Is it aimed at people with a base knowledge of investing or can a complete new person use this?
+Is it aimed at people with a base knowledge of investing or can a completely new person use this?

 Invest Diva services are for newbies and experienced traders alike, as we have several different programs that are suitable for each level of experience.